phiresky/encrypted-gist/README.md

 Store any type of file by uploading them to GitHub as encrypted text files.
 (Compatible only with Chrome and Firefox, see [Limitations](#limitations))

+The code is fairly simple, 30 lines for the [GitHub API](src/github.ts), 200 lines for [everything else](src/main.ts).
+There are no dependencies.

 #### Hosted version:

 https://phiresky.github.io/encrypted-gist/